privacytools/theprivacyguide.org/tutorials/email-client-privacy-comparison.md

 For testing, I used [Email Privacy Tester](https://www.emailprivacytester.com/) -- a service that lets you test your email client's privacy in great detail.

 Each entry in the table can be thought of as a "leak".
 A leak of data about the user.
-Some are more severe than the others, but generally, <mark>the less leaks, the better.</mark>
+You don't have to be concerned about most of the stuff in the "On enable remote content" column, though, as it's not *automatically* loaded.
+For some entries perhaps even the opposite, since it's basically functionality.
+As for the automatically loaded resources -- the leaks, listed in the *On receive* and *On open* columns -- some are more severe than others, but generally, <mark>the less leaks, the better.</mark>

 \* *CounterMail* and *CryptoHeaven* were obviously removed -- shortly after I noticed the issues with those services while writing this article, that is.